Skip to content

 } catch (ToolNotFoundException $e) {

-// "Tool not found: nonexistent_tool"
+// "Tool [nonexistent_tool] is not registered."

 }